7 Case Studies Of Successful Candle & Home Fragrance Online eCommerce Stores

 Typical progression benchmarks:

-- $0-10K: Proof of concept, initial customer validation
+- USD $0-10K: Proof of concept, initial customer validation

 Expansion Strategies